Build sentence/paragraph level QA application from python with Vespa

 )

-that we defined above.
-In addition, we need to inform Vespa that we plan to send a query ranking feature named query_embedding
+We can now define our qa application by creating an application package with both the context_schema and the sentence_schema that we defined above.
+In addition, we need to inform Vespa that we plan to send a query ranking feature named query_embedding with the same type that we used to define the sentence_embedding field.

 from vespa.package import ApplicationPackage, QueryProfile, QueryProfileType, QueryTypeField